Best Personal Finance Tools for Self-Employed Workers 2026

 - Great for building investing habits

-- Banking and investing in one app
+- Banking and investing together

-- Educational content is genuinely helpful
+- Educational content is actually helpful

 Cons:

-- Limited investment selection vs. full brokerages
+- Limited investment selection compared to full brokerages

 Detailed Feature Comparison Table